The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 If you’re sending emails to random, unverified, or inactive accounts, you’re making a huge mistake!!!!

-ESPs will monitor how recipients interact with your emails—bounces, unopened emails, or spam reports can seriously damage your sender reputation before you even start real outreach.
+High email bounces, unopened emails, or spam reports can seriously damage your sender reputation.

-When doing warm-up manually, you need B2B email accounts (preferred) with good sender reputation and start conversations—not just send one-way emails.
+So when doing warm-up manually, you need B2B email accounts (preferred) with good sender reputation and start conversations—not just send one-way emails.

 This is why I recommend using an automated email warm up platform, as they can do all the heavy lifting for you.